Frequently Asked Questions

 The rent, and any service charge, will be determined by the managing agent (where applicable) in conjunction with the Community Land Trust.
 Details of how the rent / service charges are reviewed will be set out in the tenancy agreement.

-What affordable housing will be included within the Ford Road development?
+What affordable housing will be included within Arundel Gate?

 When will the development be completed?

-Arundel CLT will endeavour to provide up to date information from the Norfolk Estate and their agent Savills on our Ford Road page.
-Construction started in 2023, with the first affordable homes being available in late 2025, and completion of all construction by the end of 2026 (information as of October 2023).
+Arundel CLT will endeavour to provide up to date information on our Arundel Gate page.
+Construction started in late 2023, with the first affordable homes being available in 2025, and completion of all construction by 2026/7 (information as of February 2025).

 How can I express interest in an affordable home on the Ford Road site?